-Where O2 really becomes a problem in brewing is during transfers to secondary fermenters, kegs, or bottles, which are "full of air".
+Where O2 really becomes a problem in brewing is during transfers to secondary fermenters, kegs, or bottles that have not been purged with CO2.

 In these instances, there may be too much O2 for the yeast to deal with (because of the lack of sugar at this stage).
 If the yeast is overwhelmed the beer can become oxidized leading and to that wet cardboard taste in your finished beer.